 While professional negligence lawsuits tend to involve healthcare professionals, they can involve professionals of any variety.
 For instance, computer security firms can be sued for professional negligence if an easily avoidable mistake results in sensitive data being stolen from their systems.
 Someone can sue a lawyer for professional negligence or malpractice if they make a mistake that costs their client a winnable lawsuit.
 Anyone who provides a professional service can be sued for malpractice.

 California is a statutory strict liability state.
 This means that statute imposes legal responsibility for your injury and damages without consideration of fault.
 Thus, you do not have to prove that the other party acted negligently or otherwise.
 Rather, you or your Newport Beach accident attorney must only prove that the Southern California accident occurred and proximately caused your injuries.

 Pursuant to Civ.
 Code §3342(a), California holds dog owners responsible for your injuries only when the dog bites you while you are in a public place or lawfully in a private place regardless of the dog’s former viciousness and/or the owner’s knowledge of such viciousness.
 The fact that the dog never bit anyone before and the owner did not know of the dog’s potential violent behavior is not a defense.

 California also holds third parties responsible for the conduct, whether negligent or intentional, of another regardless of the third party’s fault.
 Examples include the following:

 The first step to any case is to know your legal cause of action when asserting your claim for compensation.
 Understanding your case is key since one accident could have multiple claims and defendants.
 For example, in a car accident case, you may have a negligence claim against the driver as well as a strict product liability claim against the manufacturer of your vehicle for defective air bags.
-Our knowledgeable attorneys will analyze your case to determine what claims you have.
-Call us at (888) 907-2176 for immediate assistance.
+A knowledgeable Newport Beach accident attorney will analyze your case to determine what claims you have.